ericmuckley/QCMD_calculator/README.md

-# QCMD_calculator
+# QCMD calculator

-This is GUI-based software which enables calculation of viscoelastic properties from quartz crystal microbalance (QCM-D) data by fitting ΔF and ΔD QCM response to the
+This is a GUI which enables calculation of viscoelastic properties from quartz crystal microbalance (QCM-D) data by fitting ΔF and ΔD QCM response to the
 Kelvin-Voigt viscoelastic model to obtain viscosity and shear modulus of